JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1980_07.md

 This sense of wonder fills me as I tead the Tribune articles on brain research; as I hear how a six-year-old hemopheliac can be taught self-hypnosis in order to direct blood flow away from a site of injury in order to prevent injury to his joints; and I read about biofeedback and see people beginning to take responsibility for themselves as they realize the power of self-control and self-regulation that is within them.
 I am excited by the use of imagery techniques in treating disease.
 People are beginning to realize that they are not powerless, but they are also realizing that their power is somehow tied up with goodness and proper use.

-The URANTLA Book says, “Within the bounds of that which is consistent with the divine nature, it is literally true that with God all things are possible.'
+The URANTIA Book says, “Within the bounds of that which is consistent with the divine nature, it is literally true that with God all things are possible.'
 The long-drawn-out evolutionary processes of peoples. planets, and universes are under the perfect control of the universe creators and administrators and unfold in accordance with the eternal purpose of the Universal Father, proceeding in harmony and order and in keeping with the all-wise plan of God.
 There is only one lawgiver,” (46.6) Well, I think God wants me to try very hard to understand quantum physics and to figure out just as much as I can about his laws and how things work and to try to stay in tune with the Divine Nature so that I don't run amok.

 It's what we want for our children.
 We want them to exercise their divine curiosity, to keep fresh their sense of wonder, and to develop their precious and wonderful brains in a way we never have with our brains.
 A lovely Hebrew proverb says: “Do not confine your children to your own learning, for they were born in another time,” We want to teach our children in such a way that we increase their capacity for self-transcendance and evolutionary leaps.
 But to reach the children, you must first reach their parents and teachers so that crippling techniques of child-rearing are not practiced and the teachings of Jesus are. _The URANTIA Book_ says: “In this work of passing on the cultural torch to the next generation, the home will ever be the basic institution.
 The play and social life comes next, with the school last but equally indispensable in a complex and highly organized society.”
 (909.5)